Nudie Jeans endeavors to take responsibility from the raw material to the end of life of the product.

 Nudie Jeans is characterized by timeless design.
 We want to create timeless and seasonless garments, clothes you want to wear every day and keep over time, garments that last, and garments that can live through repairs.
 Long before circularity became a buzzword, we focused on longevity and knew that garments you love – you keep.
 We believe that denim is a material that grows more beautiful with time.
 Starting with a pair of dry denim and wearing them every day will produce the most beautiful and personal wear and tear and the jeans will tell the story of the life you spent wearing them.

-94% of all the fibers used in our garments is cotton and we are proud to say that we only work with Organic, Fairtrade or Recycled cotton, as the largest environmental impact of our products is from growing the raw material.
+94% of all the fibers used in our garments are cotton and we are proud to say that we only work with Organic, Fairtrade, or Recycled cotton, as the largest environmental impact of our products is from growing the raw material.
 The first goal was reached in 2012 when all our denim was made in organic cotton and the journey has continued since.
 In 2017, we reached the same goal for the rest of our product groups.

 Nudie Jeans Material Tool

 Although organic cotton is the main material we work with, we strive to use other sustainable materials for non-denim products.
 In 2018, we created the Nudie Jeans Material Tool with the aim of guiding our designers and product developers to achieve Nudie Jeans goal to work with 100% sustainable materials.